Vector bundles and finite covers: Introduction

+The realization problem of Tschirnhausen bundles is a well-studied and difficult open problem in number theory.
+When $\phi \from \spec \O_L \to \spec \O_K$ is the map corresponding to the extension of rings of integers of number fields $L/K$, the isomorphism class of $E_\phi$ is encoded by its Steinitz class, which is the ideal class $\det E \in \Cl (K)$.
+Indeed, the structure theorem of projective modules over a Dedekind domain \cite{ser:58} says that every projective module $E$ of rank $(d-1)$ is isomorphic to $\O_K^{d-2} \oplus \det E$ as an $\O_K$-module.
+A long-standing unsolved problem in number theory is to prove that, for each fixed degree $d \geq 2$, every element of the class group is realized as the Steinitz class of some degree $d$ extension of $K$.
+The first cases ($d \leq 5$) of this problem follow from the work of Bhargava, Shankar, and Wang \cite[Theorem 4]{bha.sha.wan:15}.
+In general, the realization problem for Steinitz classes is open, with progress under various conditions on the Galois group; see \cite{byo.gre.sod-gui:06} and the references therein.

-For affine curves, \autoref{thm:main} yields the following corollary. \begin{corollary} Suppose $Y$ is a smooth affine curve, and $E$ is a vector bundle on $Y$.
-Then $E$ is the Tschirnhausen bundle for some map $\phi \from X \to Y$, with $X$ smooth and connected. \end{corollary} \begin{proof} Extend $E$ to a vector bundle $E'$ on the smooth projective compactification $Y'$ of $Y$.
+\autoref{thm:main} completely answers the complex function field analogue of the realization problem for Steinitz classes. \begin{corollary} Suppose $Y$ is a smooth affine curve, and $I \in \Pic(Y)$.
+Then $I$ is realized as the Steinitz class of a degree $d$ covering $\phi \from X \to Y$, with $X$ smooth and connected.
+That is, there exists $\phi \from X \to Y$ with $X$ smooth and connected such that

+\end{corollary} \begin{proof} Extend $E$ to a vector bundle $E'$ on the smooth projective compactification $Y'$ of $Y$.
 Apply \autoref{thm:main} to $E'$, twisting by a sufficiently positive line bundle $L$ on $Y'$ whose divisor class is supported on the complement $Y' \setminus Y$.
-We obtain a smooth curve $X'$ and a map $\phi \from X' \to Y'$ whose Tschirnhausen bundle is $E' \otimes L$; letting $X = \phi^{-1}(Y)$, we obtain the corollary. \end{proof}
+We obtain a smooth curve $X'$ and a map $\phi \from X' \to Y'$ whose Tschirnhausen bundle is $E' \otimes L$; letting $X = \phi^{-1}(Y)$, we obtain the corollary. \end{proof} We note that the affine covers in the above corollary have full $(S_d)$ monodromy groups, as can easily be deduced from the method of proof of \autoref{thm:main}.